wp-plugins/nmedia-mailchimp-widget/readme.txt

 = How to get API Keys =

-You can see this tutorial to get API Key from MailChimp: <a href="http://www.najeebmedia.com/where-can-i-find-my-mailchimp-api-key/" target="_blank">Click here</a>
+You can see this tutorial to get API Key from MailChimp: [Click here](http://www.najeebmedia.com/where-can-i-find-my-mailchimp-api-key/)

-= Can I use background boxes with different boxes? =

-Yes you can choose among six different color: Black, Blue, Green, Magenta, Pink and Green.

-= Can I use my own colors as box background? =

-Yes you can now enter your own color code for almost every element of this form.

 == Screenshots ==